 - Alumni network – Your gold mine for connections.

 - On-campus interviewing – The first step in an effective interview is analyzing the job qualifications and developing accomplishment stories from your background to show how you fit in.

-Internships are an essential part of the MBA experience because you can hone new skills and try out possible career paths and companies.
-One hundred percent of our Full-Time students are placed into internships during the summer after their first year.
+Internships are an essential part of the MBA experience to hone new skills and try out possible career paths and companies.
+One hundred percent of our full-time students are placed into internships during the summer after their first year.

 - 100% of students placed into an internship through our career services office.

 - $5,815 average monthly salary for 2016

-- Companies where interns worked include Amgen, Autodesk, eBay, Intel, and Tesla Motors.
+- Companies where interns worked include Autodesk, Intel, Mars, and Microsoft.

-- Internships covered industries including CPG, finance, manufacturing, nonprofit, energy, healthcare, and technology.
+- Internships covered industries including finance, manufacturing, nonprofit, energy, healthcare, and technology.

 - Internships covered functions including consulting, finance/accounting, general management, I.T., marketing/sales, and operations/logistics.